Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Applications

-The top right panel of \hyref{fig:comp}[Figure] shows an SQRE (blue), which unlike the QRE in the left panel, satisfies symmetry.
-While the full statement of symmetry is given in \hyref{section:symappendix}, the next result gives two necessary conditions for symmetry that may be useful in applications for identifying symmetry violations. \begin{corollary} In any SQRE, (1) $\sigma(\tilde{s}-\epsilon)>1-\sigma(\tilde{s}+\epsilon)$ for any $\epsilon\in[0,\tilde{s}]$, and $(2)$ if $M<\frac{1}{2}$, there exists $\text{\ensuremath{\underbar{\ensuremath{S}}}}\in(\tilde{s},1)$ such that $\sigma(s)>1-\sigma(0)$ for all $s>\text{\ensuremath{\underbar{\ensuremath{S}}}}$. \end{corollary} \begin{proof} See \hyref{section:appendix}. \end{proof} Violations of these two conditions point to qualitatively different biases that may be part of QRE, but not SQRE.
+The top right panel of \hyref{figure:compromise}[Figure] shows a sym-QRE (blue), which unlike the QRE in the left panel, satisfies symmetry.

+While we have seen that symmetry does not affect the set of indifferent types, it does impose significant structure on $\sigma$.
+The next result gives two necessary conditions for symmetry that may be useful in applications for identifying symmetry violations. \begin{corollary} In any sym-QRE, (1) $\sigma(\tilde x+k)<1-\sigma(\tilde x-k)$ for any $k \in[0,\tilde x]$, and $(2)$ if $B<\frac{1}{2}$, there exists $\overline x\in (\tilde x, 1)$ such that $\sigma(x)>1-\sigma(0)$ for all $x>\overline x$. \end{corollary} Violations of these two conditions point to qualitatively different biases that may be part of QRE, but not sym-QRE.
 For instance, if \emph{(1)} is violated, some types are biased in favor of fighting.
-If \emph{(2)} is violated, some types are biased in favor of fleeing.
-An example of the former is given in the top left panel of \hyref{fig:comp}[Figure].
+If (2) is violated, some types are biased in favor of fleeing.
+An example of the former is given in the top left panel of \hyref{figure:compromise}[Figure].